 This tour today got me thinking about how interesting the history of this country is.
 It’s so rich in culture, there are so many interesting chapters in this city, and also more relevant to this blog post, there are so many interesting facts and stories as well!
 I’ll list a few of my favorite ones off the top of my head.

-Another interesting Nazi story is that outside of the Rudolfinum concert hall, there are statues of various composers.
-Hitler ordered the statue of Mendlssohn to be destroyed because…well…obviously, he’s Jewish.
+Another interesting Nazi story is that outside of the Rudolfinum concert hall there are statues of various composers.
+Hitler ordered the statue of Mendelssohn to be destroyed because…well…obviously, he’s Jewish.
 The Czech men he sent to destroy them did not know which statue was Wagner, so what was their logic?
 Let’s destroy the one with the biggest nose!!
-But of course, this one happened to be a statue of Alfred Wagner, Hitlers favorite composer!
-Figures.
+But of course, this one happened to be a statue of Alfred Wagner, Hitlers favorite composer.

-Of course, with the coming and going of Communism, there must be some interesting stories to go with this!
+Of course, with the coming and going of Communism, there must be some interesting stories to go with this.
 One particularly interesting one came around the time of the Prague Spring, when Communism became a bit softer.
-It was more like Socialism at this point.
-But long story short, Alexander Dubcek was not a hardline Communist leader, the Soviets didn’t like it, they didn’t want it to spread, so they invaded.
+Long story short, Alexander Dubcek was not a hardline communist leader, the Soviets didn’t like it, they didn’t want it to spread, so they invaded.
 And here’s where the craziness begins.

-In this plan (the Warsaw Pact), they planned to invade at midnight when the radio would be off air, but the problem was that Czechoslovakia didn’t use daylight savings time (the Russians did, so it was only 11 when the Russians came to invade, so the radios were able to warn everyone.
+They planned to invade at midnight when the radio would be off air but the problem was that Czechoslovakia didn’t use daylight savings time (the Russians did) so it was only 11 when the Russians came to invade, so the radios were able to warn everyone.
 The people of Czechoslovakia united and in a very clever display, they defaced all the street signs except the ones that point back to Moscow, which confused the hell out of the Russians.
 Also, the small villages all renamed themselves to “Dubcek” during this time, which made the Russians even more lost!
-However, in the end, Dubcek was arrested, and the rule then became harsher.
-Good try guys.
+However, in the end, Dubcek was arrested, and the rules then became harsher.